rakkasjs/rakkasjs/packages/rakkasjs/README.md

 - ⚡&nbsp; Lightning fast development
 - 🖥️&nbsp; Hassle free server-side rendering
+- 🚀&nbsp; Support for deploying on serverless environments
+- 📄&nbsp; Static site generation
+- 🇺🇳&nbsp; Localizable URLs
+- 🔀&nbsp; Rendering modes (pre-rendering, server-side, client-side)
 - ☸️&nbsp; SPA-style client-side navigation
 - 📁&nbsp; Intuitive file system-based routing
 - ⬇️&nbsp; Simple but effective data fetching system
 - ⚙️&nbsp; API routes to build and organize your backend
-- 📄&nbsp; Static site generation

-We're also aiming to support **deploying to serverless environments** and **localizable routes** before we hit 1.0.
+See the [feature comparison with Next.js](https://rakkasjs.org/guide/feature-comparison) for other supported and planned features.

-> ### Is Rakkas right for you?
+## Is Rakkas right for you?

->
-> - Although many features have been implemented, Rakkas is still in development.
+- Although many features have been implemented, Rakkas is still in development.
 There _will_ be breaking changes until we hit 1.0.
-As such, it's not yet ready for production use.
+As such, it's **not yet ready for production use**.
 If you need a stable React framework try Next.js or [Gatsby](https://www.gatsbyjs.com/).
-> - Rakkas doesn't aim compatibility with Next.js.
+- Rakkas doesn't aim compatibility with Next.js.
 Check out [Vitext](https://github.com/Aslemammad/vitext) if you want to port a Next.js application to Vite.
-> - Rakkas is somewhat opinionated.
+- Rakkas is somewhat opinionated.
 If you need more flexibility try [vite-ssr-plugin](https://vite-plugin-ssr.com/).

 ## Getting started